 The benefits of close-out netting are risk reduction and cost reduction.
-The risk reduction is twofold: reduction of credit risk and reduction of systemic risk.
-Credit risk reduction benefits an individual party by reducing its overall exposure to its counterparty by anywhere from 40 to 60 percent.
+The risk reduction is twofold: reduction of credit risk and the consequent reduction of systemic risk.
+Credit risk reduction benefits an individual party by reducing its overall exposure to its counterparty by more than 85 percent.
 By reducing credit risk at each node in the network of relationships between market participants, close-out netting also has an important beneficial effect on systemic risk.